if?

 1 John 3:4 tells us that “Everyone who sins breaks the law” (NIV).
 Romans 3:20 tells us that “through the law, we become conscious of our sin” (NIV).

-For example, you may be driving down the highway, completely unaware that your 70mph speed is breaking the law (because the limit is 55mph).
-That is, until you see the sign.
+For example, you may be driving down the highway, completely unaware that your 70mph speed is breaking the law until you see the 55mph speed limit sign.
 Then you are aware.

-You may not be aware that you are trespassing on someone’s property illegally until you see the “no trespassing” sign.
+You may not be aware that you are on someone’s property illegally until you see the “No Trespassing” sign.
 Again, that is when you become aware.

 God’s Law works the same way!
 The book of James tells us that it is like a mirror, revealing the truth about who we are and showing us where we have sinned.